mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-06"></a>
 [Back to top](#top)
 ## MI-06 -- Rep. Fred Upton (R)
+### Committees
+Fred Upton is the #3 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016